ihorpidruchny/readme/README.md

 * Don't skimp on hyperlinks.
 Google it for me.
 Add references to everything.
 * Credit where it's due.
 We are all standing on the shoulders of giants.

-Your _readme_ is not a blog post, if you want to compare your project to pirates or ninjas you have more than [several social artifacts](SocialMedia) at your disposal to express your creativity.
+Your [readme][WikiReadme] is not a blog post, if you want to compare your project to pirates or ninjas you have more than [several social artifacts](SocialMedia) at your disposal to express your creativity.

 Writing technical specs should be akin to writing ellegant algorithms.
 Be eloquent, but use [simple][SimpleWiki] vocabulary if you can.